vaultvision/docs/docs/source/quick_start.md

-Quick Start
+Vault Vision Quick Start
 ==================

-This setup will get you up and running in less than a minute.
+This setup guide will get your user authentication and login management system up and running in less than a minute.

 ## Create an Account at Vault Vision